Jee-El/reddit-in-valve-games/README.md

 ## To stay up to date with the changes/fixes

+- Save a copy of your config.json outside the `reddit-in-valve-games` directory.

-Navigate to the `reddit-in-valve-games` directory/folder, then run `git pull`.
+- Navigate to the `reddit-in-valve-games` directory/folder, then run `git pull`.

 ## Some Warnings